-Not far from Auckland, Matakana is a town famous for it’s wineries
+Not far from Auckland, Matakana is a town famous for its wineries

 Picturesque Matakana Village is a lovely small town to visit on the north island and is famous for its stylish galleries, wineries, and beaches.

 It is an easy day trip from Auckland (which is the nearest city) and is located just 40 minutes away by car.
 Most people head here on a Saturday morning to visit the amazing weekend Matakana Village Farmers Market.
 The market is a foodies paradise and sells a wide array of delicious local organic produce and street food including oyster platters and fresh paua fritters.
-There is also live local music you can enjoy whilst eating your food in the sunshine next to the river.
+There is also live local music you can enjoy whilst you eat your food in the sunshine next to the river.